Kukusha-yon/My-projects/README.md

 4. Follow the projects specific installation instructions
 # Projects
  This repository includes multiple projects.
 To get started with the projects follow the instructions provided in the project's readme file.
+ # Calculator
+ It is a calculator app using HTML, CSS and JavaScript.
+To get started with the project, follow the instaructions provided in the readme file.
+ # TodoList
+  It is a TodoList app using HTML, CSS and JavaScript.
+To get started with the project, follow the instaructions provided in the readme file.
+ # Weather-app
+  It is a weather-app using react js and API .
+To get started with the project, follow the instaructions provided in the readme file.
+ # youtube-search
+  It is a youtube-search app using react js and API.
+To get started with the project, follow the instaructions provided in the readme file.
+ # note-app
+  It is a note-app using raect js and API.
+To get started with the project, follow the instaructions provided in the readme file.
  # Troubleshooting
  If you encounter any issues while working with a specific project, please refer to the project's readme file.